-Whilst it is true to say that hitting a 7-iron more consistently and accurately builds confidence, it also comes with a few drawbacks.
+While it is true to say that hitting a 7-iron more consistently and accurately builds confidence, it also comes with a few drawbacks.
 Distance always plays a part in improving the golfer’s game, but ingraining the thought process to swing a 4-iron like a 7-iron is difficult even for the better golfer.

-Testing the irons on a range or playing 9-holes with a set, will offer a good understanding of whether to switch or not.
+Testing the irons on a range or playing 9-holes with a set will offer a good understanding of whether to switch or not.